clams-tech/clams-app-docker/README.md

 # clams-app-docker

-Docker resources for hosting Clams App easily.
-This repo allows you to quick get the necessary build artifacts so you can self-host your own Clams app in a docker environment.
+This repo allows you to quickly self-host Clams web server and ln-ws-proxy component in a docker environment.

 ## browser-app